Avinash-Acharya/Arishtha/README.md

 # Arishtha

 A 'Content Moderation Tool' utilizing Multimodal Agentic approach which can be embedded within an Browser.
+Arishtha is designed as a kid-friendly browser, offering a safe browsing experience that appeals to anyone who values online safety.
+In essence, it addresses a problem that should have been resolved by now.

 ## Demo